pygame/pygame/docs/reST/ref/event.rst

 ``MIDIIN`` and ``MIDIOUT`` are events reserved for :mod:`pygame.midi` use.

-pygame 2 also supports controller hotplugging
+pygame 2 also supports controller hot-plugging

 ::